 Black Velvet’s Historical Background

-The official origins of the cocktail are traced back to December 1861, the year of the death of the British Prince Consort Albert – the late husband of Queen Victoria.
+The official origins of the cocktail are traced back to December 1861, the year of the death of the British Prince Albert – the late husband of Queen Victoria.
 The Queen was so deeply affected by his death that she wore black for the rest of her life and mourned him deeply.

-Following the funeral ceremony the mood reflect the dark, sorrowful state the Queen was in and a bartender at the Brooks’s Club in London decided that the Champagne should be in mourning too and added stout to it to color it black.
+Following the funeral ceremony the mood reflected the dark, sorrowful state the Queen was in and a bartender at the Brooks’s Club in London decided that the Champagne should be in mourning too and added stout to it to color it black.

 The drink became so popular in the ensuing years that there are records of recipe cards advising how whole pitchers should be mixed to achieve the black and smooth mixture known as Black Velvet.
 Pitchers and glasses were to be very well chilled and two bottles of stout added to every bottle of Champagne.